On the Usefulness of Embeddings, Clusters and Strings for Text Generator Evaluation: Infelicities and Approximations

 \subsection{Necessity of Full Support}

-A well-known property of the (forward) $\kl$ divergence between two distributions $\putterance$ and $\qutterance$ is that it is infinite for any $\qutterance$ that assigns zero probability to an event in the support of $\putterance$ (i.e., for which $\putterance(\bw) > 0$); this may affect both the exponentiated and forward divergences.
-The above is often not an issue: most neural language generators cannot assign zero probability to \emph{any} string due to the final softmax operation typically used to produce their output.
-However, these same models are often used with decoding strategies that prune the space $\calW$: e.g., both top-$k$ and nucleus sampling modify the original distribution $\qutterance$ such that strings which do not meet a certain criteria are reassigned zero probability.
-While top-$k$ and nucleus sampling typically lead to systems with better human evaluations, they will likely be given an infinitely bad score by both $\expkldiv$ and $\forwardkldiv$, which we argue is too harsh a penalty for a perhaps otherwise good language generator.
+A well-known property of the (forward) $\kl$ divergence between two distributions $\putterance$ and $\qutterance$ is that it is infinite for any $\qutterance$ that assigns 0 probability to an event in the support of $\putterance$ (i.e., for which $\putterance(\bw) > 0$).
+The above is often not an issue for $\expkldiv$ and $\forwardkldiv$: most neural language generators cannot assign 0 probability to \emph{any} string due to the final softmax operation typically used to project their outputs onto the probability simplex.
+However, these same models are often used with decoding strategies that prune the space $\calW$: e.g., both top-$k$ and nucleus sampling modify $\qutterance$ such that strings which do not meet a certain criterion are reassigned 0 probability.
+While top-$k$ and nucleus sampling typically lead to systems with qualitatively better text, they will likely be given an infinitely bad score by both $\expkldiv$ and $\forwardkldiv$, which is perhaps too harsh a penalty for an otherwise good language generator.\looseness=-1